Bank Guarantees

 Advantages for the Buyer

-1. increase in amount and extension of payment deferral period for the purchased products
+1. increase in amount and extension of payment deferral for purchased products

-3. receiving high profits from alternative use of funds
+3. generating high profits from alternative use of funds

 Requirements for Guarantee Issuance

-1. 100% monetary coverage or collateral (real estate, movable property, equipment, money in a savings account)
+1. 100% cash coverage or collateral (real estate, movable property, equipment, money in a savings account)

-2. Copy or draft of tender documentation, trade contract
+2. Copy or draft of the tender documentation, trade contract

 3. Original application for guarantee issuance